rikkimax/twp-d/manuscript/content/kindsOfProjects/networking/web/clientSide.md

 ### Client side
 **Summary:**

-When developing web services, it comes a time when the Javascript standard library is not enough.
+When developing web services, it comes a time when the JavaScript standard library is not enough.
 Libraries listed hence forth make it considerably easier.

 **Theory:**